MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/ios/index.md

 - Controlling when item selection occurs in a [`Picker`](xref:Xamarin.Forms.Picker).
 For more information, see [Picker Item Selection on iOS](picker-selection.md).
 - Enabling the [`Slider.Value`](xref:Xamarin.Forms.Slider.Value) property to be set by tapping on a position on the [`Slider`](xref:Xamarin.Forms.Slider) bar, rather than by having to drag the `Slider` thumb.
 For more information, see [Slider Thumb Tap on iOS](slider-thumb.md).
 - Controlling the transition that's used when opening a `SwipeView`.
 For more information, see [SwipeView Swipe Transition Mode](swipeview-swipetransitionmode.md).
+- Controlling when item selection occurs in a [`TimePicker`](xref:Xamarin.Forms.TimePicker).
+For more information, see [TimePicker Item Selection on iOS](timepicker-selection.md).

 The following platform-specific functionality is provided for Xamarin.Forms pages on iOS: